 Member Companies shall not have any detailed involvement in determining the content of the educational programme for selection of Faculty (see Glossary) and this shall be reflected in the written Grant agreement.
-If expressly requested to do so, Member Companies may recommend speakers or comment on the programme. companies should receive the same attendance list, from which it should not be possible to identify which Healthcare Professionals have benefited from a particular Member Company's Educational Grant.
+If expressly requested to do so, Member Companies may recommend speakers or comment on the programme.
 However, where required by law, a Member company may, in accordance with the applicable legal requirements, request and obtain the names of the Healthcare Professionals participating in the Event, who are benefiting from the Company's Educational Grant.